Hike at a Glance

 For the active traveler, Clare Valley offers a network of fantastic hikes and bushwalks.
 Kickstart your exploration in Auburn, where the rolling green vineyards mark the entrance to South Australia's premier wine region.
 Just a 1.5-hour drive from Adelaide, this charming village provides the perfect base for exploring the valley.
 Hire a bike and enjoy a scenic 35-kilometer journey along the Riesling Trail, which begins in Auburn.
 This path winds through stunning wine country, with opportunities to sample local delights along the way.

-Looking for hikes and trails in Clare Valley or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Clare Valley?
+Try these trails with a similar difficulty grade.

 Suggest an edit